utku-turan/Outforce-Training/CleanCore/CleanCoreBasics.md

 - Integrations
 - Operations

-When we refer to "Clean," it means that for each of the dimensions mentioned, there is a specific set of best practices, methodologies, and tools available.
-By following these, customers can ensure that the respective dimension is considered "clean."
-Each dimension has its own tailored best practices, methodologies, and tools designed to achieve this.

 In the ideal scenario for a clean core, the system is fully up-to-date with the latest release, features cloud-compliant extensions and integrations, maintains high-quality master data, and has flawlessly designed processes.